-Discover quick fixes for common mistakes made when bead weaving.
+Discover quick fixes for common mistakes made in beading projects.

 No matter how experienced a beader you are, you will make mistakes.
 And, that’s expected and okay because you’re human.